-The International Conference on Negative CO2 Emissions 2018 will be held at Chalmers University of Technology in Gothenburg, Sweden.
+The 2nd International Conference on Negative CO2 Emissions will be held at Chalmers University of Technology in Gothenburg, Sweden.
 The conference venue is the Chalmers Student Union Building (Chalmers Kårhus) at campus Johanneberg.
-The venue is within walking distance (15-20 min) from Hotel Panorama and for those who prefer using public transport; the Chalmers bus and tram stop is located close by.
+The venue is within walking distance (15-20 min) from Hotel Panorama.

 Gothenburg is located close to Landvetter airport and transfer by airport coach is convenient and fast.
 Please have a look at the website of the bus operator Flygbussarna for time tables and ticket fees.
 The bus stop closest to Hotel Panorama is called Korsvägen.
 It is also possible to go by taxi directly from the airport and prices are typically around 400 SEK for 1-4 passengers.